-Letters to aYoung Engineer attempts to provide similar encouragement to you, the recent graduate engineer, as you strive for greater and greater things.
+Letters to a Young Engineer attempts to provide similar encouragement to you, the recent graduate engineer, as you strive for greater and greater things.
 Poets, professors, politicians, parents, communicators, corporate CEOs, and you, the soon-to-be engineer, we are all in this together.
 The world is changing fast, and you will be called upon to learn, to lead, and to live with integrity and aptitude.

 We write to you, the graduate.
 You are the future.
-In you we trust the profession, and as you will see in the next few years, much of the planet's future well-being.
+In you we trust the profession and much of the planet's future well-being.

 Engineers tend to shy away from hyperbole and sensationalism.
-We take comfort in the facts of science, of realities, and of perceived certainties, and we apply this knowledge.
+We take comfort in the facts of science and of perceived certainties as we apply this knowledge.
 We design the future but only to the extent that the laws of science permit and society allows.
-We are bound by rules, and hopefully, by professional ideals and disciplines.
+We are bound by rules, and hopefully, by professional ideals.